taewookim0812/NTU_DB_Data_Loader/README.md

 These data can be excluded by marking them and putting on a list.
 After making the exception file list, you can utilize it to separate the error data from the original.

+## Update 2019/04/30

+Update Note:

+1. Append mode was removed.
+Now the appending is determined by show mode.
+If the show mode is 0(show all) or 1(show only filtered files), will be merged automatically.
+2. Re-inclusion mode was added.
+You might make mistakes that add a normal file to the exception list while filtering the data.
+In that situation, you can remove the normal file name from the exception list by pressing 'z' button in show mode 2(show only error data).

 ## Update 2019/03/11

 Update Note: